 After a brief sting as an analyst for Oliver Wyman, Shah left and joined PayPal.
 He would be with the company from 2000 — 2006, a truly momentous time in the company’s history.
 He saw the company make its Initial Public Offering and was there when it was eventually purchased by eBay.

 Unlike many other members of the PayPal Mafia, Shah stayed after the eBay acquisition.
 He worked there until 2006, serving as a Product Manager.
-He did take time off during that time, working to develop a micro-lending product that would serve as the starting point for Kiva.
+Shah loved his work at PayPal, but was obsessed with helping disadvantaged individuals through microcredit.
+So he took some time off to develop a micro-lending product that would later serve as the starting point for Kiva.

-Shah co-founded Kiva with Jessica Jackley and Matt Flannery.
+Shah co-founded Kiva, the first online lending platform that connects entrepreneurs to lenders, with Jessica Jackley and Matt Flannery.
 Kiva utilized some of the technological experience that Shah had developed during his time with PayPal and eBay.
-The goal of Kiva was simple: Help entrepreneurs in developing nations earn business investment.
+The goal of Kiva was simple: help entrepreneurs in developing nations earn business investment.
 Shah set out to create the business in order to reduce the barriers that existed towards the creation of new businesses in these areas.
 By the time Shah stepped down as President of Kiva, the company had lent out more than $1 billion to 75 different countries.
 Shah remains a part of the organization today.

 One of the first investors in Kiva was Reid Hoffman, the co-founder of LinkedIn.
 This is another way in which Shah’s membership of the PayPal Mafia helped him, as it is unlikely that he would have had connections to LinkedIn without having worked with LinkedIn’s founder.
 Indeed, many PayPal Mafia members would eventually contribute to the company and sit on its board.